La Défense: History

-The government confirmed in July 2006 this plan, which has to be carried out around 2015.
+In July 2006, the government confirmed this plan, which has to be carried out around 2015.
 It is justified by the strong estate pressure, which plays in favour of building new skyscrapers near Paris.
-Those constructions have also the advantage to be more economical than little buildings.
-But it will have to overcome some difficulties: French economy faces a short-term slowdown; the government tries to balance tertiary sector employment in the whole region again, because La Défense today concentrates a major part of those jobs; and traffic is already saturated in the district, while it would need huge investments to extend transport infrastructures.
+Those constructions have the advantage of being more economical than small buildings.
+But it will have to overcome some difficulties: the French economy faced a short-term slowdown; the government is trying to balance tertiary sector employment in the whole region again, because today La Défense concentrates a major part of those jobs; and traffic is already saturated in the district, while it would need huge investments to extend transport infrastructures.

-It launched high-profile international competitions and/or construction greenlight of several key 300 to 320 m tall sustainable development-style skyscrapers such as Tour Signal, Tour Phare, Hermitage Plaza, and Tour Generali.
-During said December 2005 Press Conference, EPAD released to the public an elaborate 3D animation film titled "La Défense 2016".
+It launched high-profile international competitions and/or construction approval of several key 300 to 320 m tall sustainable development-style skyscrapers such as Tour Signal, Tour Phare, Hermitage Plaza, and Tour Generali.
+During said December 2005 Press Conference, EPAD released to the public an elaborate 3D animation film titled La Défense 2016.

 Education

-Paris La Défense brings together the cluster of Leonardo da Vinci University Center and 5 business schools: EDC Paris Business School, ESSEC Business School, ICN Graduate Business School, IESEG School of Management and SKEMA Business School.
+Paris La Défense brings together the cluster of Leonardo da Vinci University Center, the IA Institut, a campus of EPITA and 4 business schools: EDC Paris Business School, ESSEC Business School, ICN Graduate Business School and IESEG School of Management.
 It is also home to the European School of Paris-La Défense, an international primary and secondary school that was accredited as a European School in 2020.